A software for the construction and calculation of unit distance graphs and matchstick graphs.

-The Matchstick Graphs Calculator (MGC) is a software for the construction and calculation of matchstick graphs by Stefan Vogel.
-Written 2016-2017.
+The Matchstick Graphs Calculator (MGC) is a software for the construction and calculation of unit distance graphs and matchstick graphs by Stefan Vogel.
+Written 2016-2018.

-The method Stefan Vogel used for the calculations he describes in a separate German article.
+The method Stefan Vogel used for the calculations he describes in a German article.

 For optimal functionality and design please use the Firefox web browser.

 For questions about copyright or miscellaneous things please contact: Mike Winkler.